gerardotalora/portfolio/README.md

 _CSS style_ to these icons so when the mouse is on them their opacity decreases.
 - **About:** the _about.htlml_ page displays another picture of me, a short background and three collapsibles with my education, experience and tech skills.
-After you click in one of the collapsibles, they display _tables_ with information (e.g. names of school I have attended, the places where I have worked and the programming languages I know) together with icons that represent every cell.
+After you click in one of the collapsibles, the screen automatically scrolls down to display _tables_ with information (e.g. names of school I have attended, the places where I have worked and the programming languages I know) together with icons that represent every cell.
 When hovering on a cell, its opacity changes to create a _visual aspect_.
 - **Contact:** the _contact.html_ page displays a message _Let's talk!_, a
 personal email address email (when you click your mail service opens a new message with my address) as well as some icons with my social media accounts